mjfrigaard/py-apps/README.md

 3 directories, 10 files
 ```

-Instructions for publishing these apps can be found in the blog post titled, "**Python Apps:** Launching Python Applications from VS Code."
+Instructions for publishing these apps can be found in the blog post titled, [Python Apps: Launching Python Applications from VS Code.](https://mjfrigaard.github.io/posts/py-apps/)

 ## Bokeh